Our food is freshly prepared each day in our kitchen by our HAACP qualified staff.

-Community Childcare Subvention Programme: (CCS)
+Community Childcare Subvention Programme: (CCSP)

 The Community Childcare Subvention (CCS) Programme provides access to reduced rate childcare for parents in receipt of social welfare and those in training, education, or low paid employment.
 A childcare funding subsidy is provided to eligible services with the parent paying the remainder of the childcare fee.

-From January 2017, children aged 0-5 years whose parents are homeless (and those transitioning from homelessness to permanent accommodation) will be offered free childcare for 25 hours a week under the CCS Programme.
+Since January 2017, children aged 0-5 years whose parents are homeless (and those transitioning from homelessness to permanent accommodation) will be offered free childcare for 25 hours a week under the CCS Programme.

 Childcare Education and Training Support Programme (CETS):

 If you have applied for a vocational training course provided by an Education and Training Board you may qualify for a childcare at reduced rates under the CETS Programme.
 CETS can provide full-time, part-time or after-school childcare places.

 The Early Childhood Care and Education (ECCE) Scheme provides free early childhood care and education for children over 2 years and 8 months and not older than 5 and a half years.
 Children may enrol before 1st September each year.
 The programme provides 3 hours per day, 5 days per week over the school year (38 weeks).

 Should you have a query on any of these programmes please contact the Business Manager.